 1. Puzzles and Riddles

 Blog posts are the most common kind of content shared online.
-Though the accurate kind of blog posts can certainly go viral, the results produced with other kinds of online content are also worth considering.
-For instance, quizzes and riddles.
+Though some can go viral, the results produced with other online content are also worth considering—for instance, quizzes and riddles.

 Can you solve it?

 It seems to taunt you till you manage to solve it.
 Messaging apps like Whatsapp are the most likely places where you’ll find such puzzles and riddles.

 BuzzFeed, among others, has been using these to its advantage.
 In fact, It has an entire Facebook page dedicated to such puzzles and riddles.